Felix Cole: Early life and education

 Felix Cole was born in 1887, in St. Louis, Missouri, to Kate Dewey and John Cole.
 In 1910, he graduated from Harvard University and later graduated with a law degree from George Washington University Law School.
 After graduating from George Washington University Law School he started working for the Boston Herald.
 Cole's grandfather, Nelson Dewey, was the first governor of Wisconsin.

-On October 10, 1915, he married Tataiana Zakushniak, a Russian dancer, while serving as the United States consul in Petrograd, Russia, and had one child with her before he filed for divorce in 1926.
+On October 10, 1915, he married Tatiana Zakushniak, a Russian dancer, while serving as the United States consul in Petrograd, Russia, and had one child with her before he filed for divorce in 1926.

 Career

 In 1915, Cole received a job in the United States Department of State.
 He served as the United States consul in Arkhangelsk, Russian Empire.
 He was arrested by the Bolsheviks on July 7, 1918, and remained imprisoned until the Allies occupied Arkhangelsk in August.

 In 1920, Cole was assigned as the United States consul in Bucharest, Romania.
 In 1924, he was assigned as the United States consul in Sydney, Australia.
 In 1928, he was assigned as the United States consul in Warsaw, Poland.
 During the 1930s he served as the Charge d'Affaires in Riga, Latvia.
 In 1944, he was appointed to serve as the first secretary of the United States legation to Liberia and as the consul general in Monrovia, Liberia.

 During the 1940s he served as a consul in French Algeria and during his tenure he advised the United States against intervening against the actions of former Vichy officials on behalf of Algeria's 150,000 Jews.